Planes in cubic fourfolds: Introduction

 \subsection{Cubic fourfolds\pdfstr{}{ {\rm(see~\cite{hassett, laza, voisin})}}}

 Let $X$ be a smooth cubic fourfold in $\PP^5$.
-The middle Hodge numbers of $X$ are $h^{1,3}=h^{3,1}=1$ and $h^{2,2}=21$.
-We will be concerned with the middle integral cohomology group $H^4(X) := H^4(X; \ZZ)$; via the Poincar\'{e} duality isomorphism, this group is canonically identified with $H_4(X; \ZZ)$.
-(Unless stated otherwise, all homology and cohomology groups are with coefficients in $\Z$.)
+The middle Hodge numbers of $X$ are as follows:

+We are concerned with the middle integral cohomology group $H^4(X) := H^4(X; \ZZ)$; via the Poincar\'{e} duality isomorphism, this group is canonically identified with $H_4(X; \ZZ)$.
+(From now on, unless stated otherwise, all homology and cohomology groups are with coefficients in $\Z$.)
 With respect to the intersection form, $H^4(X)$ is {\2the unique (up to isomorphism)} odd unimodular lattice of signature $(21,2)$.
 This lattice is canonically $3$-polarized, and the distinguished class $h_X$, \viz. the square of the hyperplane divisor of $X$, is characteristic.
 There is a lattice isomorphism

 Alternatively,